samuelhbne/proxy-xray/README.md

 - Please replace 1080 (-p 1080:2080) with the port number you set for SOCKS5 proxy TCP listerning.
 - Please replace 8123 (-p 8123:8223) with the port number you set for HTTP proxy TCP listerning.
 - Please replace 65353 (-p 65353:53/udp) with the port number you set for DNS UDP listerning.
-- Please replace "myid" with the uuid you set for Xray server access.
+- Please replace "myid" with the id string or standard UUID (like "MyMobile or "b77af52c-2a93-4b3e-8538-f9f91114ba00") you set for Xray server access.

 ## How to verify if proxy tunnel is working properly